There are 7 useful metrics you can measure to prove effectiveness of your push notification campaigns:

 Need to increase revenue in your app?
 Learn how automated marketing communication scenarios can help.

-The average revenue per user is an important metric to measure when evaluating ROI of your push notification marketing campaigns.
+The average revenue per user is an important metric to measure when evaluating the ROI of your push notification marketing campaigns.

 Low ARPU may indicate a need to stimulate more in-app purchases, subscription upgrades, or upsells (depending on your revenue model).